 If we had to search for dog knee braces again, I would do a few things differently.

 First and foremost, I would have taken our dogs to our vet for precise measurements.
 It’s very difficult for dog owners to precisely size their dog’s knee and know what type of fit is proper and most comfy for optimal mobility.
 Ensuring the brace doesn’t rub, pinch, chaff, or cut off circulation is important.

 Second, ensure there are no loose straps or strings of any sort to entice your dog to chew or bite at.
 We made this mistake in our first round of knee brace purchases.
 Also, aim to purchase a solid color.
 Having braces that were solid colors, preferably charcoal or black, worked well for our dogs instead of vibrant colors.

-Now that you the know the characteristics of what makes for a good knee brace and sleeve for your dog, below is North Carolina-based Ortho Dog’s best option:
+Now that you know the characteristics of what makes for a good knee brace and sleeve for your dog, below is North Carolina-based Ortho Dog’s best option:

 One of the best mobility braces for dogs available for purchase is the Cruciate Knee Brace.
 Primarily made for dogs suffering from CCL/ACL tears, this non-rigid brace offers the following:

 - Reduces wrenching and pressuring of your dog’s knees